-Powered by .id - the population experts for Willoughby City Council
+Powered by .id (informed decisions) for Willoughby City Council

 Willoughby City is a residential, commercial and industrial LGA in northern Sydney, with the main centre at Chatswood, 10 kilometres north of the Sydney GPO.
 The City features a large residential population as well as significant employment areas based at Artarmon, St Leonards and Chatswood.
 The Chatswood CBD is one of the major employment foci for Sydney’s north.